keo-codes/the-it-code-academy/Assignment 15/MERGED_PRS.md

 **Validation**: Manually tested all operations and error cases locally.

-**Status**: Submitted and **awaiting review** (not yet merged).
+**Status**: Submitted and **awaiting review** (Merged).

 ---

 **Note**:
-I will update this file immediately if any PRs get merged.
+I will update this file immediately when all PRs get merged.
 All contributions were small, focused, and followed each project's existing style to maximize acceptance chances.